dpwiese/personal-website/content/posts/linear-aircraft-models.md

 \end{equation*}

 This is the final state-space form of the equations as they are implemented for analysis and control synthesis.
-Selected outputs can be given by:
+Selected outputs are given by:

 \begin{equation*}
   y = Cx + Du